-A U.S. national holiday since 1937, Columbus Day commemorates the arrival of Christopher Columbus in the New World on October 12, 1492.
-The Italian-born explorer had set sail two months earlier, backed by the Spanish monarchs King Ferdinand and Queen Isabella.
-He intended to chart a western sea route to China, India and the fabled gold and spice islands of Asia; instead, he landed in the Bahamas, becoming the first European to explore the Americas since the Vikings set up colonies in Greenland and Newfoundland during the 10th century.
+Columbus intended to chart a western sea route to China, India and the fabled gold and spice islands of Asia.
+Instead, he landed in the Bahamas, becoming the first European to explore the Americas since the Vikings established colonies in Greenland and Newfoundland during the 10th century.

 Columbus Day in the United States

-In 1937, President Franklin D. Roosevelt proclaimed Columbus Day a national holiday, largely as a result of intense lobbying by the Knights of Columbus, an influential Catholic fraternal benefits organization.
-Originally observed every October 12, it was fixed to the second Monday in October in 1971.
+In 1937, President Franklin D. Roosevelt proclaimed Columbus Day a national holiday, largely as a result of intense lobbying by the Knights of Columbus, an influential Catholic fraternal organization.

 Columbus Day Alternatives

-In many parts of the United States, Columbus Day has evolved into a celebration of Italian-American heritage.
+In some parts of the United States, Columbus Day has evolved into a celebration of Italian-American heritage.
 Local groups host parades and street fairs featuring colorful costumes, music and Italian food.
-In cities and towns that use the day to honor indigenous peoples, activities include pow-wows, traditional dance and lessons about Native American culture.
+In places that use the day to honor indigenous peoples, activities include pow-wows, traditional dance events and lessons about Native American culture.